Drug Discovery

 • Predicting and optimizing biopharmaceutical properties such as solubility and membrane permeability

-Our research, technologies, and pharmaceutical expertise have each played an important role in bringing four drugs into clinical trials.
-We designed one of these drugs independently, and internally managed its early clinical development.
-The other three were discovered under a multi‑target collaboration and licensing agreement with Relay Therapeutics (NASDAQ: RLAY), a separate company of which D. E. Shaw Research was a co‑founder.
+Our research, technologies, and pharmaceutical expertise have each played an important role in bringing seven drugs into clinical trials.
+We designed three of these drugs independently; the other four were discovered under a multi‑target collaboration and licensing agreement with Relay Therapeutics (NASDAQ: RLAY), a separate company of which D. E. Shaw Research was a co‑founder.
+These clinical-stage drugs include:

 D. E. Shaw Research welcomes the opportunity to collaborate with other pharmaceutical and biotech companies on the discovery and development of novel therapeutics.